Search

 Our Locals and Members

-Our members are our locals – regular people who expect to earn decent wages and benefits for our hard work and commitment to getting the job done right.
+Our members are the core of our Local Unions – highly skilled professionals who expect to earn decent wages and benefits for hard work and a commitment to getting the job done right.
 Many of us at the journey level have devoted significant portions of our lives to learning the trade, staying current with technology, and honing our skills to become the best operating engineers and stationary engineers we can be in the construction and stationary fields.

 • H&P Locals (Hoisting and Portable also known as Heavy Equipment Operators or Operating Engineers)